dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 6. All histograms, whether or not they follow the normal curve, can be summarized using <i>percentiles</i>.

 7. If you add the same number to every entry on a list, that constant just gets added to the average; the SD does not change.
 If you multiply every entry on a list by the same positive number, the average and the SD just get multiplied by that constant.
 (If the constant is negative, wipe out the sign before multiplying the SD.)

+##Chapter 6: Measurement Error

+###Summary
+1. No matter how carefully it was made, a measurement could have turned out a bit differently.
+This refects <i>chance error</i>.
+Before investigators rely on a measurement, they should estimate the likely size of the chance error.
+The best way to do that: <i>replicate</i> the measurement.

+2. The likely size of the chance error in a single measurement can be estimated by the SD of a sequence of repeated measurements made under the same conditions.

+3. <i>Bias</i>, or <i>systematic error</i>, causes measurements to be systematically too high or systematically too low.
+The equation is

+* individual measurement = exact value + bias + chance error.

+The chance error changes from measurement to measurement, but the bias stays the same.
+Bias cannot be estimated just by repeating the measurements.

+4. Even in careful measurement work, a small percentage of <i>outliers</i> can be expected.

+5. The average and SD can be strongly influenced by outliers.
+Then the histogram will not follow the normal curve at all well.

+6. This part of the book introduced two basic descriptive statistics, the average and the standard deviation; histograms were used to summarize data.
+For many data sets, the histogram follows the normal curve.
+Chapter 6 illustrate these ideas on measurement data.
+Later in the book, histograms will be used for probability distributions, and statistical inference will be base don the normal curve.
+This is legitimate when the probability histograms follow the curve--the topic of chapter 18.

+##Chapter 7: Plotting Points and Lines

+###Summary